- Douglas S Ross, MD

 Thyroid nodules come to clinical attention when noted by the patient, or as an incidental finding during routine physical examination or a radiologic procedure, such as carotid ultrasonography or neck computed tomography (CT).
-Their clinical importance is primarily related to the need to exclude thyroid cancer, which is present in 4 to 6.5 percent of thyroid nodules.
+Their clinical importance is primarily related to the need to exclude thyroid cancer, which is present in 4 to 6.5 percent of thyroid nodules overall but up to 15 percent of thyroid nodules in the older patient population.
 If a serum thyroid-stimulating hormone (TSH) is normal, the next step in the evaluation of a thyroid nodule is a palpation or ultrasound-guided fine-needle aspiration (FNA) biopsy.

 This topic will review the techniques, utility, limitations, and complications of percutaneous thyroid biopsies.
 Ultrasound-guided thyroid biopsy, an atlas of cytopathologic findings, and overview of the diagnosis and treatment of thyroid nodules are discussed separately.
 (See "Ultrasound-guided thyroid biopsy" and "Atlas of thyroid cytopathology" and "Diagnostic approach to and treatment of thyroid nodules".)